 Do Not Wait, Or It May Be Too Late

 The most important thing to remember is there is a very short timeframe within which to challenge a will once admitted to probate in New Jersey.
 The timeframe is only four months if you are a resident of New Jersey, and six months if you reside outside of New Jersey.
 There are limited exceptions, including not receiving notice if a Will was submitted for probate.
-However, to avoid possibly losing your right to challenge a Will, you can contact the County Surrogate Court where the Decedent resided to confirm if a Will has been submitted for probate.
+However, to avoid possibly losing your right to challenge a Will for fraud, undue influence, or insane delusion, you can contact the County Surrogate Court where the Decedent resided to confirm if a Will has been submitted for probate.
 Wills cannot be submitted for probate until ten days after the passing of the Decedent, so normally it is worth checking two to four weeks after someone has passed, to see if a Will has been submitted for probate.

-These are just a few ways to challenge a Will and there are many other factors that go into determining whether there is sufficient cause to challenge a Will.
-If you are considering challenging a Will or are looking for more information on estate planning or estate administration, please contact Ward, Shindle & Hall.
+These are just a few ways to challenge a Will for fraud, undue influence, or insane delusion and there are many other factors that go into determining whether there is sufficient cause to challenge a Will.